teqnickels/tetris/README.md

 ## Known Bugs

-- Currently, users are not able to pause a game
+- Currently, users are not able to pause a game using the pause button.
+(User's can pause the game by typing 'p').
-- There are no levels.
-- Pieces do not speed up with the user's success.
+- In early levels of the game, user's can slow the dropping of pieces by holding down the up arrow.

 ## Changelog

-_Coming Soon_
+April 15th 2018 - Added keyboard pause feature.
+Users can type 'p' to pause game

 ## News
 _Coming Soon_